PyO3/pyo3/guide/src/migration.md

 However, take care to note that the behaviour is different from previous versions.
 If `Clone` was called without the GIL being held, we tried to delay the application of these reference count increments until PyO3-based code would re-acquire it.
 This turned out to be impossible to implement in a sound manner and hence was removed.
 Now, if `Clone` is called without the GIL being held, we panic instead for which calling code might not be prepared.

-Related to this, we also added a `disable-reference-pool` feature which removes the infrastructure necessary to apply delayed reference count decrements implied by `impl<T> Drop for Py<T>`.
+Related to this, we also added a `pyo3_disable_reference_pool` conditional compilation flag which removes the infrastructure necessary to apply delayed reference count decrements implied by `impl<T> Drop for Py<T>`.
 They do not appear to be a soundness hazard as they should lead to memory leaks in the worst case.
 However, the global synchronization adds significant overhead to cross the Python-Rust boundary.
 Enabling this feature will remove these costs and make the `Drop` implementation abort the process if called without the GIL being held instead.
 </details>

 ## from 0.20.* to 0.21